This is a quick tutorial around performing a free rental rate analysis using the free version of Rentometer.

 - The lower and higher percentile rates are

-- A map of the comparable properties Rentometer uses for the results
+- A map of the comparable properties Rentometer used for the results

 It also tells you the sample information that the data is based on.
 This is important.
 You want to make sure that the rental rates you are getting are accurate and based on a good sample size.

-For our example, we have a sample size of 21 properties.
-This means the rental rates in the results are based on 21 properties with similar characteristics (2/1 rentals seen in the last 12 months within a 2-mile radius).
+For our example, we have a sample size of 24 properties.
+This means the rental rates in the results are based on 24 properties with similar characteristics (3/1 rentals seen in the last 12 months within a 0.75-mile radius).

 You might have less or more properties.
 It depends on the area your property is in.

-For our example, we are looking at a property in Cleveland.
-Cleveland is a strong rental market with a high number of rentals.
+For our example, we are looking at a property in Maples Heights, OH (a suburb of Cleveland, Ohio).
+The Greater Cleveland OH market is a strong rental market with a high number of rentals.
 So for our example, we get a good sample of properties.

 What to do with the Rentometer results: how we use them